 All staff in the Early Years are First Aid trained and some staff in the Early Years are Paediatric First Aid trained.
 A list of Paediatric First Aid trained staff is displayed throughout school with renewal dates evident.
+There will always be a Paediatric First Aid trained member of staff with children when they are eating, and during off-site visits and on site at all times.
 On entry into school parents/carers complete an emergency contact form.
 All accidents and first aid treatment on the school premises are recorded in the First Aid Book and parents/carers are informed either verbally or for minor cuts and bruises parents/carers receive a first aid note.
 Staff follow our First Aid in School Policy.